Winning the Universal Lottery: God, the Multiverse and Fine Tuning

 — John Stuart Mill

 So, we need to be cautious about our conclusions regarding the cosmic mystery known as the fine-tuning phenomenon.
 Before wrapping ourselves in the cosy blanket of a theistic interpretation, it’s our duty to explore every nook and cranny of naturalistic explanations.
-This part of the book delves into which perspective, theistic or naturalistic, stands up to the rigours of analysis and provides the most coherent explanation for the marvel of our finely-tuned universe.
+This part of the book delves into which perspective, theistic or naturalistic, stands up to the rigours of analysis and provides the most likely explanation for the marvel of our finely-tuned universe.

 Physicist Paul Davies has marvelled, “the really amazing thing is not that life on earth is balanced on a knife-edge, but that the entire universe is balanced on a knife-edge, and would be total chaos if any of the natural ‘constants’ were off even slightly.”[vii]
 Stephen Hawking, in relation to the fine-tuning of cosmological constants, observed, “the remarkable fact is that the values of these numbers seem to have been very finely adjusted to make possible the development of life.”[viii]
 Slight variations in the strength of any of these constants or their ratios would preclude the possibility of life.
 Martin Rees, an emeritus professor of cosmology and astrophysics at the University of Cambridge, aptly encapsulated the situation: “Nature does exhibit remarkable coincidences.”[ix]

 Wait, what… Coincidences?
 Given the staggeringly slim odds for a universe to be stable enough to support life, dismissing it as mere “coincidence” seems intellectually untenable.
 There must be an explanation, which has prompted many to undertake the challenge of providing alternative explanations.
-These alternative perspectives undoubtedly merit further examination and discussion.
+These alternative perspectives merit further discussion.

 The Weak Anthropic Principle